llpeterson/applications/traditional.md

 - HyperText Transport Protocol (HTTP) is used to communicate between web browsers and web servers.

-We'll also look at how custom application protocols are defined in the *Web Services* architecture.
+Second, we observe that many application layer protocols, including HTTP and SMTP, have a companion protocol that specifies the format of the data that can be exchanged.
+This is one reason WHY these protocols are relatively simple: Much of the complexity is managed in this companion standard.
+For example, SMTP is a protocol for exchanging electronic mail messages, but RFC 822 and Multipurpose Internet Mail Extensions (MIME) define the format of email messages.
+Similarly, HTTP is a protocol for fetching Web pages, but HyperText Markup Language (HTML) is a companion specification that defines the basic form of those pages.

-The second point is that, since the application protocols described in this section follow the same request/reply communication pattern, you might expect that they would be built on top of a Remote Procedure Call (RPC) transport protocol.
+Finally, since the application protocols described in this section follow the same request/reply communication pattern, you might expect that they would be built on top of a Remote Procedure Call (RPC) transport protocol.
 This is not the case, however, as they are